CurveDocs/curve-docs/docs/cryptoswap_exchange/pools/admin_controls.md

 ### `ramp_A_gamma`
 !!! description "`CryptoSwap.ramp_A_gamma(future_A: uint256, future_gamma: uint256, future_time: uint256):`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `admin` of the factory contract.

-    Function to ramp A and gamma parameter values linearly. `A` and `gamma` are packed within the same variable.
+    Function to ramp A and gamma parameter values linearly.

     Emits: `RampAgamma`